aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 **List component view**

-The list component will list the todo items, so you need the related UI for that.
+The list component will list the todo items, so you need an HTML view for rendering the list items.
 Create the file */src/app/pages/list/list.page.html* with the following HTML markup:

 ```html
 <ion-header>